Gnomeball/SwackQuote/README.md

 ```

 **You must include your name as the `submitter` and the `quote`, these are _required_.**

 Currently, `attribution` and `source` are optional fields.
+If included however, the `attribution` will appear after the quote behind a `~`, so if citing both a person and a work, please do this in a format that is sensible.

+(usage of the `source` field remains an open option, so whilst we do like people providing it, it is not mandatory)

-If the quote spans multiple lines, use `"""` at the beginning and end.
+For quotes that span multiple lines, use `"""` at the beginning and end, on separate lines.

-If the quote contains code, use `'''` for raw multi-line strings, and then use ` ``` ` to create a code block.
+For quotes containing code, use `'''` for raw multi-line strings, and then use ` ``` ` to create a code block, remembering to close them both afterwards.

 Any discord-accepted markdown should be parsed properly.

 For further reading, see: